kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 The annotation `gateway.kyma-project.io/original-version` specifies the version of your APIRule.

 ## Migrating an APIRule `v1beta1` to Version `v2`

+### By when must I migrate my APIRules `v1beta1`?

+Migrate your `v1beta1` resources to version `v2` before release 3.9, which disables migration and reconciliation of these resources.
+It is scheduled for 19 August 2026 (fast channel) and 2 September 2026 (regular channel).

+Once reconciliation is disabled, APIRules `v1beta1` will continue to function as currently configured, but the API Gateway module will no longer own or manage them.
+Changes you make will not be reverted, and unmanaged resources may cause disruptions in workload availability and access.

 ### How do I know which APIRules must be migrated?
 You must migrate all APIRules `v1beta1` to version `v2`.
 To list all your APIRules `v1beta1`, run the following command: